StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Vocals Iteration 6
+someone playing a xylophone sound and rattles.
+This is an amateur recording.
+You can hear clicking and recording noises.
+This audio may be playing demonstrating specific sounds on a device.
+Low fidelity recording of a live concert.
+The crowd noise is very loud and the audience is screaming.
+The audio is distorting.
+Amidst the crowd noise, beat boxing can be heard performing a house music style beat.
 [Go to Prompt 1](#prompt1)

 ![Vocals 6 Waveform](iterations1/vocals_6_waveform_spectrogram.png)